QuentinRa/blog.quentinra.dev/tools/vim/index.md

 The best way to learn how to use vim is... to use it.
-However, and thankfully, you can open a terminal and write `vimtutor`, which will teach you the basics command to use vim peacefully, in exchange of ~30 minutes of your life and brain attention.
+However, and thankfully, you can open a terminal and write `vimtutor`, which will teach you the basics command to use vim peacefully, in exchange for around 30 minutes of your life and brain attention.

 Here are some details about basic commands